Microsoft Project Cortex and SharePoint Syntex: Pie in the Sky or ROI

 Here are a few thought starters as you think about your strategy for knowledge management with Content Services:

 - High employee turnover?
 Baseline satisfaction with your current content tools in a target group of exits and current employees, then measure over time.
 Did employee turnover change?
-Did exiting employees have a better opinion of KM at your organization over time?
+Did existing employees have a better opinion of KM at your organization over time?

 - Losing business because you can’t respond quickly to RFPs?
-Implement good KM practices and rollout these Content Services for the proposal process, then track bids/wins/losses over time.
+Implement good KM practices and roll out these Content Services for the proposal process, then track bids/wins/losses over time.